 - Replace the old wall outlet with a new electrical outlet

 Because I’ve written a tutorial on how to replace an electrical outlet, the remainder of this project will focus on repairing the burned insulation on the individual wires (copper conductors) of the NM-B 14/2 cable.
 The burned insulation was repaired with Raychem Heat-Shrink Tubing which is rated for 600 volts and up to 275 °F (135 °C) operating temperature, which equals or exceeds the 600 volts and 194°F (90°C) limits of the NM-B 14/2 wire insulation.
 I also used Scotch 35 Vinyl Electrical Tape to code the repaired wires to avoid confusion for future electricians doing work on the outlet.

-Closeup of the Raychem Heat-Shrink Tubing Kit, Part #CPGI-RNF-100-ASRT-4N-BLK, which is available at Home Depot for about $18.
+Closeup of the Raychem Heat-Shrink Tubing Kit, (here’s an excellent alternate at Amazon).

 NM-B Wire Insulation Repair Options

 There are several ways to repair the shorted outlet wires:

 Replace the entire run of NM-B 14/2 cable with the burned insulation from this outlet to the next outlet in series.

 This would require major work tearing open the drywall, removing cable staples, etc. I really didn’t want to go there nor is it necessary in this situation.